Mary Magdalene: why do people want to believe she was a sinner and prostitute?

 When the Romans nailed Jesus to the cross, abandoned by his disciples, and he cried out, “My God, my God, why hast thou forsaken me?”, Mary Magdalene was there.
 And when it was finished, Mary Magdalene followed as they carried his body to the tomb and she watched as the stone was rolled into place.

 And it was Mary Magdalene who went to the tomb of Jesus on the third day and found that it was empty.
 The earliest version of Mark, the oldest gospel, says no more than that.
 It says nothing of the resurrection, and it says nothing of Jesus appearing to his disciples.

-The whole of the Christian mystery starts with that first moment when Mary Magdalene stood alone at the empty tomb.
+Michael Haag explains: “The whole of the Christian mystery starts with that first moment when Mary Magdalene stood alone at the empty tomb.
 This mystery, with its suggestion of intimacy, is bound up with the nature of Mary Magdalene’s vision – the vision of the kingdom of God that she shared with Jesus.
 The question ever since has been how much of that vision was distorted or suppressed or lost in the controversies that shaped the new religion.

-Those struggles saw the Church attempt to control the visionary nature of Mary Magdalene’s experience by turning her into a prostitute.
-Nor has it been a historical accident that Mary, the mother of Jesus, who apart from the nativity narratives in Matthew and Luke plays almost no role in the gospels and in the life of Jesus (and who was regarded by early sceptics and critics of Christianity as a wanton; an adulteress, her son as a bastard) was transformed by the Church (without any gospel evidence) into a perpetual virgin and the Mother of God.
+“Those struggles saw the Church attempt to control the visionary nature of Mary Magdalene’s experience by turning her into a prostitute.
+Nor has it been a historical accident that Mary, the mother of Jesus, who apart from the nativity narratives in Matthew and Luke plays almost no role in the gospels and in the life of Jesus (and who was regarded by early sceptics and critics of Christianity as a wanton; an adulteress, her son as a bastard) was transformed by the Church (without any gospel evidence) into a perpetual virgin and the Mother of God.”

-Only in 1969, during the papacy of Paul VI, did the Vatican make some discreet alterations to the Latin mass.
+Hagg explains that only in 1969, during the papacy of Paul VI, did the Vatican make some discreet alterations to the Latin mass.
 Until then the reading for the feast day of Mary Magdalene on 22 July was from chapter 7 of the gospel of Luke in which an unnamed woman enters a house where Jesus is a dinner guest and abases herself to him, washing his feet with her tears and wiping them dry with her hair.
 “And he said unto her, Thy sins are forgiven”.

 This story was replaced in 1969 by a very different reading, this time from chapter 20 of the gospel of John in which Jesus reveals himself first to Mary Magdalene at the resurrection.
 He called to her, “Woman, why weepest thou?” and then he called her name, saying “Mary”, and recognising him she “saith unto him, Rabboni; which is to say, Master”.